YunoHost-Apps/libresonic_ynh/README.md

-subsonic_ynh
+libresonic_ynh
 ============
-Package Subsonic for Yunohost
+Package Libresonic for Yunohost

-Data path for subsonic is /home/yunohost.app/subsonic Please make sure than your $JAVA_HOME is defined else application can't run
+Data path for libresonic is /home/yunohost.app/libresonic Please make sure that your $JAVA_HOME is defined else application can't run